Guide to Start a House Cleaning Business

 Who is this guide for?

 Disclosure: Some of the links below are Affiliate Links.
 What that means is I may earn a small commission if you click on one.
 This comes at no additional cost to you as the buyer.
 All of these products are products that I used exclusively in my Cleaning Business.
-I only recommend products or services which I have used, tested and highly respect.
-When you order through my link it helps to provide you free content.
+I only recommend products or services which I have used, tested, and highly respect.
+When you order through my link it helps to provide you with free content.
 I greatly appreciate your support!

 Estimated Cost: FREE!
 There is no cost in you creating your own business plan.

 Your business plan is like your road map.
 To succeed in your cleaning business, you need to have a documented focus so you know where to go.
-Without it, you will become lost and loose focus.
+Without it, you will become lost and lose focus.

-At the bare minimum, your business plan should answer the basic who, what, where, when and how of your business functions.
+At the bare minimum, your business plan should answer the basic who, what, when, where, and how of your business functions.
 This will allow you to clearly define and be consistent with your services.

-- When will your hours of operation be?
-Will you clean Monday – Friday, 8am – 4pm?
-Will you include weekends?
+When will your hours of operation be?

 2. Pick a name for your house cleaning business